rocketcode-dev/content/content/published/gateway-extensions/gateway-extensions.md

 >
 > Note that this is `attach`, not `exec`.
 Using `exec` accesses the Linux
 > operating system.
+>
+> Unattach from the gateway's console with `ctrl-P ctrl-Q`.
+Do not use
+> `ctrl-C` because that will end the console causing the pod to crash and
+> restart.

 ### GatewayScript Policy